 Comment.
-Subdivision (a) of Section 3105 continues the substance of a portion of the first sentence of former Section 1435.1 except that the rules provided in Section 3100 determine whether a spouse lacks legal capacity for the purposes of this chapter.
-See Section 3100 and the Comment to that section.
+Subdivision (a) of Section 3105 continues the substance of a portion of the first sentence of former Section 1435.1 except that the rules provided in Section 3012 determine whether a spouse lacks legal capacity for the purposes of this chapter.
+See Section 3012.
+For the purposes of this chapter, a spouse lacks legal capacity for a transaction if a conservator of the estate has been appointed for the spouse.
+See Sections 3004 (defining "conservator") and 3012 (legal capacity).
+This rule is consistent with the rule adopted in Section 3071 which requires the joinder or consent of the conservator rather than the spouse to a transaction requiring joinder or consent of both spouses.